dsbowen/Hemlock/docs_md/setup/win.md

 git version 2.27.0.windows.1
 ```

-**Note 1.** The first line, `git --version`, is what you enter in the terminal.
-The second line, `git version 2.27.0.windows.1`, is the output.
-In general, lines that start with `$` are things you enter in your terminal; lines without `$` are the output of what you just entered.
+!!! tip

-**Note 2.** It's okay if you have a slightly different version of git.
-For example, your second line may read `git version 2.28.0.windows.1`.
+    `git --version` is the command you enter in your terminal.
+The line underneath it ('git version...') is the output.

 Then, create a <a href="https://github.com" target="_blank">github account here</a>.
 Configure your github command line interface: